-21.4 Noncompliance with Department of Administration Requirements.
-The Department of Administration, under the provisions of 2-17-514, MCA, retains the right to cancel or modify any contract, project, or activity that is not in compliance with the Department's Plan for Information Technology, the State Strategic Plan for Information Technology, or any Statewide IT policy or standard in effect as of the date of contract execution.
-In the event of such termination, the State will pay for products and services delivered to date and any applicable termination fee specified in the statement of work or work order.
-Any modifications to this contract must be mutually agreed to by the parties.
+26.4 Noncompliance with Department of Administration Requirements.
+The Department of Administration, under the provisions of 2-17-514, MCA, retains the right to cancel or modify any contract, project, or activity that is not in compliance with the Department's Plan for Information Technology, State Strategic Plan for Information Technology, or any Statewide IT policy or standard in effect as of the date of contract execution.
+In the event of such termination, State will pay for products and services delivered to date and any applicable termination fee specified in the statement of work or work order.
+Any modifications to this Contract must be mutually agreed to by the parties.

-22. EVENT OF BREACH - REMEDIES
+27. EVENT OF BREACH - REMEDIES

-22.1 Event of Breach by Contractor.
-Any one or more of the following Contractor acts or omissions constitute an event of material breach under this contract:
+27.1 Event of Breach by Contractor.
+Any one or more of the following Contractor acts or omissions constitute an event of material breach under this Contract:

-- products or services furnished fail to conform to any requirement; - failure to submit any report required by this contract; - failure to perform any of the other terms and conditions of this contract, including but not limited to beginning work under this contract without prior State approval and breaching Section 28.1 obligations; or - voluntary or involuntary bankruptcy or receivership.
+- Products or services furnished fail to conform to any requirement; - Failure to submit any report required by this Contract; - Failure to perform any of the other terms and conditions of this Contract, including but not limited to beginning work under this Contract without prior State approval or breaching section 32.1, Technical or Contractual Problems, obligations; or - Voluntary or involuntary bankruptcy or receivership.

-22.2 Event of Breach by State.
-The State's failure to perform any material terms or conditions of this contract constitutes an event of breach.
+27.2 Event of Breach by State.
+State's failure to perform any material terms or conditions of this Contract constitutes an event of breach.

-22.3 Actions in Event of Breach.

-Upon the Contractor's material breach, the State may:
+27.3 Actions in Event of Breach.
+Upon Contractor's material breach, State may:

-- terminate this contract under section 22; or - treat this contract as materially breached and pursue any of its remedies under this contract, at law, or in equity.
+- Terminate this Contract under Section 26.1, Termination for [Cause or Convenience] and pursue any of its remedies under this Contract, at law, or in equity; or - Treat this Contract as materially breached and pursue any of its remedies under this Contract, at law, or in equity.

-Upon the State's material breach, the Contractor may:
+Upon State's material breach, Contractor may: